 - The child has passed away.

-For children over 18, adult child maintenance payments may be applicable.
+For children over 18, child maintenance or adult child maintenance payments may be applicable.

 Ways In Which Child Support Payments Can Be Made